 Easter can be the best time to go skiing as long as you plan it properly.
 Suntans, spring snow, blue skies and long days replace frostbite and white-outs.
 With good preparation and timing, you can get great snow and sunshine.
 For kids and anyone who suffers from the cold, Easter is a great time to go.
 Read top tips from our ski specialists for skiing at Easter.

 Lunch on the slopes is an important part of a ski vacation, as it provides the chance for a pitstop, re-fuelling and re-charging before the afternoon exertions!
-It is often a good opportunity to try local specialties.
+It is often a good opportunity to try local specialities.
 During the second half of the ski season, being able to sit outside enjoying the fabulous views with the warmth of the sun on your face is one of the major benefits of skiing in March and April.

 Family vacations are our specialty, so to make your family skiing vacation as stress-free and as fun as possible, we have compiled a list of our top tips for vacationing with the family.
 From what to do before departure to practical tips for up the mountain, we know the recipe for the perfect vacation experience.